-Advantest believes that its results are significantly impacted by the significant volatility in demand in the semiconductor industry.
+Advantest believes that its results are significantly affected by the significant volatility in demand in the semiconductor industry.
 While Advantest is unable to predict future trends in the semiconductor industry, if there is a significant downturn in the semiconductor industry, Advantest's financial condition and results of operations will be adversely affected.
-With respect to semiconductor prices in recent years, even though prices for certain products such as DRAM appear to have bottomed out, they may not return to their original levels if, for example, the over-supply of semiconductors persists.
-Should semiconductor prices remain at low levels, semiconductor manufacturers' earnings could deteriorate, resulting in their further restraint towards capital expenditures, and Advantest's results of operations could be adversely affected.
+With respect to semiconductor prices in recent years, even though prices for certain products such as DRAM appear to have bottomed out, if the prices decline as a result of over-supply of semiconductors, semiconductor manufacturers' earnings could deteriorate, resulting in their further restraint towards capital expenditures, and Advantest's results of operations could be adversely affected.